 Applicants seeking to pursue either of the certificates as a stand-alone program must apply through the Office of Admissions, York University.

 Admission to the stand-alone Certificate program requires students to have normally completed an undergraduate degree in any discipline with a minimum cumulative GPA of 5.00 on the York scale or equivalent.
 Students already enrolled in an undergraduate degree program at York need to apply for entry into this Certificate through the School of Public Policy and Administration Office.
 Students should have completed at least 24 credits with a minimum cumulative GPA of 5.00 (C+).

 Note that the certificates are not open to students in the Bachelor of Public Administration (BPA) - Honours, Specialized Honours, and Honours minor.

 Yes, they are both eligible for financial aid funding through OSAP.
 The cost code that students must use when applying for funding is: CERTLAPS1

 For complete OSAP information and to apply online, go to the government's OSAP website.

 We admit students throughout the year.
-If you are interested in taking courses beginning in Summer 2018 or Fall 2018, please note that it typically takes the Office of Admissions six weeks to process an application for external applicants.
+If you are interested in taking courses beginning in the upcoming semesters, please note that it typically takes the Office of Admissions six weeks to process an application for external applicants.
 The process for current York students only takes a week or two.
 While waiting for admission to the Certificates, please contact the SPPA office for assistance with enrolling in courses.